(Jump to Harrogate

 trees have been planted in Bilton Fields.

-Wildlife in the Gorge and the Fields includes otters, kingfishers,
+Wildlife in and around the Gorge includes otters, kingfishers,

 herons, eighteen species of fish, roe deer, red kites, buzzards,